thinkshout/feeding-texas/_posts/2014-01-29-Farm-Bill-Statement.markdown

 featured: true
 ---

-## Benefits for 850,000 Hungry Americans to be reduced
+## 850,000 Hungry Americans Will See Reduced Assistance

 FOR IMMEDIATE RELEASE: 1/29/14